Ponte Vecchio, for lack of a less hackneyed word, glittered.

 Florence’s most famous bridge shone with literal light—from the orange-yellow lampposts, the bright jewelers’ shops sitting atop its weathered stones—but also with an otherworldly quiet, a kind of blinding, frozen silence I hadn’t come across in a long time.

 It was Thanksgiving, and I was alone.
 Instead of going home for the holiday this year, I’d opted to take a week-long trip to Italy.
-The decision was cost-effective—it proved cheaper to fly round-trip to Italy from New York and stay there for five nights than to travel to my parents’ house in Arizona and back—and also somewhat necessary.
-I, like many Americans, was still reeling from the presidential election and all the unfettered chaos in its wake.
+The decision was cost-effective—it proved oddly cheaper to fly round-trip to Italy from New York and stay there for five nights than to travel to my parents’ house in Arizona and back—and also somewhat necessary.
+I, like many in America and possibly all over, was still reeling from the presidential election and all the unfettered chaos in its wake.
 I left the newsroom at four in the morning on Nov.
 9, and a bone-deep tiredness had followed me around ever since.

-Late on Thanksgiving night, there on that near-empty bridge halfway across the world, as the clumps of tourists thinned out and the shops began blinking their lights off, I felt a relief.
-I felt peace.
+Late on Thanksgiving night, on that near-empty bridge halfway across the world, as the clumps of tourists thinned out and the shops began blinking their lights off, there was nothing but shadow and peace.
 I stood there in the dark for I don’t know how long, watching the water—alone, anonymous, happy.

 You’ll find me this Christmas on a bus winding down the Eastern Seaboard to Washington, DC; for New Year’s, I’m taking Amtrak’s day-long Adirondack train—an 11.5-hour (likely longer, given that delays on Amtrak are more the norm than not) affair beginning at Manhattan’s Penn Station and dropping its weary-eyed passengers off at Gare Centrale in Montréal.

 A few friends will greet me here and there, but for the most part I’ll be by myself on these trips.
-I planned it that way.
 “Won’t you feel lonely?” several people have asked.

 The answer is no, not really.
-As an only child, I’ve always been comfortable being with my own thoughts, and as a writer, I think of solitude as more of an opportunity than an occasion for fear.
-As a chronic over-thinker with plenty of daily, small neuroses, I could also probably do with a few more stretches of focused silence in my life.
+One of the peculiar learned abilities of only children is our comfort swimming endlessly with our own thoughts; solitude presents itself to me as more of an opportunity than an occasion for fear.
+And as a chronically over-thinking writer with plenty of daily, small neuroses, I could also likely do with a few more stretches of focused silence in life.

 Research shows that the holidays—despite being touted as a time of unceasing joy—trigger feelings of stress, anxiety, depression in the best of us.
 Sometimes even physical sickness.
-Traveling across the US during peak national holiday dates, as my colleague Leslie Josephs points out, can also be a financial disaster: plane ticket prices skyrocket, crowds everywhere double, and that’s on top of having to deal with the mess of coordinating family plans and group trips in the first place.
+Traveling across the US during peak national holiday dates, as my colleague Leslie Josephs points out, is often nothing short of a financial disaster: plane ticket prices skyrocket, crowds everywhere double, and that’s on top of having to deal with the mess of coordinating family plans and group trips in the first place.

-Obviously, there are benefits to seeing family.
-Most of us don’t get nearly enough time with our parents and other loved ones.
+There are, obviously, benefits to the otherwise grim routine of holiday season.
+Most of us don’t get nearly enough time with the people we love, the people who raised us.
 But there’s the whole rest of the year for that.
-Unless you’re religious, or have to follow a strict work calendar, there’s no reason to crowd all your socialization into a rushed, contrived clutter of days as the rest of the country tries to do exactly the same.
+Unless you’re religious, or have to abide by a strict work calendar, flimsy are the reasons to crowd all your socialization into a rushed, contrived clutter of days as the rest of the country tries to do exactly the same.

-We live in a weird time right now—of sensory overload, of claustrophobia, of being surrounded by people while also being completely alone, thanks to technology, thanks to the unique breathlessness of social media.
+We’re in a time right now that can maybe best be described as anxious—a jittery era of sensory overload, of claustrophobia, of being surrounded by people while also being completely alone, thanks to ubiquitous technology, thanks to the unique breathlessness of social media.
 So there’s really no better time to leave that all behind than on the very days we’re most prodded by brands and businesses to take part.

 And the get-togethers, the gift-giving, the celebrations of other people’s company—they can always be saved for another time.
 One that doesn’t feel nearly as forced.

 “It’s been a hell of a year,” news articles, friends, coworkers, or just about everyone in the world keeps saying.
 Sighing.
 Groaning.
-We shouldn’t underestimate the antidote of space.
+One thing to not underestimate is the antidote of space.